AdrianDucao/AdrianDucao/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on...
-SmartCrop
+Private Project
-- 🌱 I’m currently... doing Hardware Testing for SmartCrop
+- 🌱 I’m currently... doing Private Project
 - 👯 I’m looking to... making MORE money
-- 🤔 I’m looking for help with... nothing for now
+- 🤔 I’m looking for help with... nothing
-- 💬 Ask me about Anything
+- 💬 Ask me about...
+Anything
-- 📫 How to reach me: [Contact](https://rpointsolution.com/contact)
+- 📫 How to reach me: [Contact](adrianducao@gmail.com)
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I am your Asian Friend